-Multiple Time-Frame Analysis
+Multiple Time Frame Analysis

 Multiple time frames analysis equals using 2 chart time-frames to trade oil - a shorter one used for trading and a longer one to check Oil trend.

 If the long-term market direction supports the direction of the smaller chart time frame then the probability of being profitable is greatly increased.
-This is because even if you make a mistake the long-term oil trend will eventually save you.
-Also if you trade with the direction of the oil market, then mostly you'll be on the winning side, this is what this analysis is all about.
+This is because even if you make a mistake the long-term trend will eventually save you.
+Also if you trade with direction of the market, then mostly you'll be on the winning side, this is what this analysis is all about.

 Scalpers

-This group holds on to their trades for only a few minutes. scalper never holds on to a trade for more than ten minutes.
-With the objective of making a small amount of pips as profit, 5 – 20 pips.
+This group holds onto their trades for only a few minutes.
+Scalper never holds on to a trade for more than ten minutes.
+With the objective of making a small amount of pips as profit, 5 - 20 pips.

 Day Traders